pages-themes/minimal/pages/guidelines/template.md

 ## Map setup

-This section outlines main decisions for map setup inluding map purpose, its scope and the data model chosen.
+This section outlines main decisions for map setup including map purpose, its scope and the data model chosen.

+### Domain experts

+It is advised to have three-twelve members in the panel of domain experts involved in the map development, normally clinicians, immunologists and bench scientists.
+This way it is possible to develop a consensus view on disease mechanisms and shape a conceptual disease model adequately represented and practically applicable in preclinical research.

 ### Map purpose